phax/phoss-smp/README.md

 # peppol-smp-server
 A complete PEPPOL SMP server.
-Please see the [wiki](https://github.com/phax/peppol-smp-server/wiki) for details (in the future).
-Currently there is one shared library `peppol-smp-server-library` ([README](https://github.com/phax/peppol-smp-server/tree/master/peppol-smp-server-library/)) and two web applications
-`peppol-smp-server` (SQL based, [README](https://github.com/phax/peppol-smp-server/tree/master/peppol-smp-server)) and `peppol-smp-server-webapp` (XML based, [README](https://github.com/phax/peppol-smp-server/tree/master/peppol-smp-server-webapp)).

-**This project is currently under heavy restructuring, so that a single web application with exchangeable backends and a common user interface will be available**
+Compared to the CIPA implementation this SMP comes with a management GUI and optionally an XML backend for simplified operations.

 The new layout is as follows:
   * `peppol-smp-server-library` is the base library with common features for SMP servers